Hi guys, I’m Seb, a Frenchman living in California and covering weddings since 2006.

 Let’s talk bags.
 I’m a freak for camera bags and can’t really commit to my ultimate gear/camera/stuff bag yet (but I keep trying!).
 The bag I use the most often, or if I need to hike or walk around a lot, is the Peak Design Everyday 30L Backpack.
 I have never come across such a clever bag for all my gear…but it’s too big for weddings.

 For the Big Day, I use a combo of bags: Think Tank Airport Navigator for all my lighting equipment + my backup lenses, and then Peak Design Everyday Sling for all the necessary items (meaning batteries, cards, wallets, prism, gum, energy bar, lens, notebook, pen, keys, painkillers…I could go on!).
 This little bag is a gem.

 My last thought is with what has been a game changer: the MoneyMaker from Holdfast.
-With this harness, I’m perfectly balanced and look great for a wedding.
+With this dual camera harness, I’m perfectly balanced and look great for a wedding.
 I can’t imagine not working with this awesome tool ever again!